physicsturtle/physicsturtle_old/math/calculus-III/Unit1/lessonF.md

 ### The Determinant

 Let us first define what a determinant is.
-If you have taken linear algebra already, you will be very familiar with the concept of a determinant, what it means, and how to calculate it.
+If you have taken linear algebra already, you will be very familiar with the concept of a determinant: what it means, and how to calculate it.
 Here is a quick review to refresh your memory.
 A determinant is a type of function.
 It takes in vectors as input, and outputs a single scalar.
 The number of vectors that it takes in depends on the dimension of the vectors.
 In 2 dimensions, the determinant takes two 2 dimensional vectors.
 In 3 dimensions, the determinant takes three 3 dimensional vectors, and so on.

 ##### Two Dimensions
 If we have a vector \\(\textbf{a} = (a_1,a_2)\\) and another vector \\(\textbf{b} = (b_1,b_2)\\), then the *determinant* of them is defined as